Welcome to

 Always use the double blue lead — clip one onto a harness.

 He's especially excited around small dogs, so keep a tight grip.
+He is scared of dogs, especially big dogs — don't worry about it.

 Good to Know